Large Stone Structure: Stratigraphy and age

 Eilat Mazar dated the site by the different types of pottery found above and below the building's remains.
 The pottery below the foundation is dated by Eilat Mazar to the Iron Age I, and the pottery above is dated to the Iron Age II.
 Due to the law of superposition (the empirical rule stating that, in general, the older things are lower down), this implies, according to Eilat Mazar, that the foundation—and hence the building—was constructed somewhere between Iron Age I and Iron Age II (roughly between the eleventh and tenth centuries BC).
 Israel Finkelstein argued that (Eilat) Mazar's pottery dating is flawed, concluding that "all one can safely say is that its various elements post-date the late Iron I/early Iron IIA and predate the Roman period.
 Circumstantial evidence seems to suggest the dating of most elements to the late Hellenistic period".
+However, Jodi Magness has recently concluded that the archaeological evidence does indicate that the Large Stone Structure was initially built in the 12th century BCE (Iron Age I) and that it remained in use until at least the early 9th century BCE.

 Eilat Mazar's arguments

-Mazar makes the following arguments for an Israelite royal palace from the early tenth century:
+Mazar made the following arguments for an Israelite royal palace from the early tenth century: